gnapse/redis-attrs/README.md

 For more details about the supported configuration options for each of the complex data types, please refer to the [redis-objects][redis-objects] gem.

+### Filtering collection values

+There's an attribute configuration option for lists and sets, the `:filter` option, that allows the user to define a function that will modify the items upon insertion into the collection.

+    class Film
+      redis_attr :genres, :set, :filter => lambda { |v| v.strip.downcase.gsub(/\s+/, ' ') }
+    end

+After the above declaration we could do:

+    >> film = Film.new(1)
+    >> film.genres = ["Action ", "  drama", "film   Noir", "Drama", "Film noir "]
+    >> puts film.genres.members.sort
+    ["action", "drama", "film noir"]

 ## Contributing

 1. Fork it